coodest/highwayRL/readme.md

 `app-level`: top level of the code, defining the overall running logic of the application.

-`module-level`: middle level for all components of the application.
+`module-level`: middle level to store all components of the application.

 `util-level`: tools and utilities used by modules at the bottom level.

 In the `module-level`, `context.py` acts as the control panel for experiment setup.
 The class `Context` is the structure to store the default value of options, which can be specified and overridden by the class `Profile`.
 A customized profile can be done by editing and adding the option with a value you desire.
 Finally, the `run.sh` file gives the ability to set the RL environmental information of the experiments.
+For example, change `atari` to `football` for `ENV_TYPE` in line 22 of `run.sh` will switch to GRF environments.

 ## Bibtex